9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 We follow a HTTP redirect response just a few times, to avoid endless redirect loops.
-To determine whether a URL is valid, we use the HTTP standard\'s HEAD verb, which uses less bandwidth than a full GET.
+To determine whether a URL is valid, we use the HTTP standard's HEAD verb, which uses less bandwidth than a full GET.

-This code has the classic \"marching off the left of the screen\" style that we have learned to be wary of.
+This code has the classic "marching off the left of the screen" style that we have learned to be wary of.
 Here is a rewrite that offers greater clarity via the `ErrorT` monad transformer and a few generally useful functions.